k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 [Click for more information about Logical Units.](/articles/03_logical_units/01_LU_overview.md)

-Note that the Data Viewer runs on the Fabric debug server.
-Therefore you must deploy the LU to the Fabric debug server before running the Data Viewer on this LU.
+Note that the Data Viewer runs on the Fabric local server.
+Therefore you must deploy the LU to the Fabric local server before running the Data Viewer on this LU.

 [Click for more information about deploying LU to the Fabric debug server](/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md).